SerafimArts/Boson/README.md

 Why Boson?
 Because it's not an [Electron](https://www.electronjs.org)!
 And much easier than that =)

-> Also, this repository contains included PHP bindings
+> Also, this repository contains included high level PHP bindings
 > [for webview](https://github.com/webview/webview).

 - [Simple Example](#simple-example)